Students at the University of Vaasa campus in Finland.

 Purpose of the Grant Program

-The award is intended for conducting high quality research, but some lecturing at the graduate or doctoral level during the visit is also welcomed.
-The award can be offered for any field represented by the following four schools or the three multidisciplinary research platforms below.
-Applicants are encouraged to contact the host schools and the research platforms to plan their grant activities.
+The award is available for any field represented by the four schools listed below or the four multidisciplinary research platforms.
+Applicants are encouraged to contact the host schools and research platforms to plan their grant activities.

 The Fulbright-University of Vaasa Scholar Award is jointly funded by the University of Vaasa and the Fulbright Finland Foundation.